Supervisor/supervisor/docs/configuration.rst

 The Supervisor configuration file is conventionally named :file:`supervisord.conf`.
 It is used by both :program:`supervisord` and :program:`supervisorctl`.
-If either application is started without the ``-c`` option (the option which is used to tell the application the configuration filename explicitly), the application will look for a file named :file:`supervisord.conf` within the following locations, in the specified order.
+Either application can be starting with the ``-c`` or ``--configuration`` option, which is used to tell the application the configuration filename explicitly.
+Alternatively the config file can be specified in the ``$SUPERVISOR_CONFIG`` environment variable.
+If neither is he application will look for a file named :file:`supervisord.conf` within the following locations, in the specified order.
 It will use the first file it finds.

 #. :file:`$CWD/supervisord.conf`